dmattox10/ShowStopperLED/README.md

 I stopped working on this project 7 years ago.
 I got mine working, as well as one for a friend, but a week after I got my prototypes in the mail and assembled them, the competitor released pretty much the same thing, ready for sale, and I gave up.

-There are many different iterations, most untested, but the "defiance" version was built, and used successfully, including a $500 traffic ticket because I didn't realize it was on, and it was flashing "Red-Red", "Blue-Blue" and my car, and I got pulled over.
+There are many different iterations, most untested, but the "defiance" version was built, and used successfully, including a $500 traffic ticket because I didn't realize it was on, and it was flashing "Red-Red", "Blue-Blue" on my car, and I got pulled over.

 # An Apology: This was all completed and over, before I ever learned about Git!